jeanprog/jeanprog/README.md

 ## About me:

-I'm a fullstack developer with a front-end focus 😄
+I'm a front-end developer with a front-end focus 😄

 I Love code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.